Stephanie-Ash/the-pizza-oven/README.md

 * **Navigation Bar**
     * The navigation bar is found on all pages and allows the user to easily navigate to the important parts of the site without using the browser navigation buttons.
     * It is identical on all pages and is fixed to the top of the page making it easy for the user to locate.
     * The My Account dropdown contains different options depending on user status quickly alerting the user as to whether or not they are logged in.
-It also contains extra options only visible to the Superuser.
+It also contains extra options only visible to the superuser (restaurant owner).
     * The menu collapses to a toggler on smaller screens allowing for easy navigation across all devices.

     ![Navigation Bar](readme/screenshots/navigation-bar.jpg)

 * **Homepage**
     * This page provides the user with information about the restaurant and hopefully convinces them to book a table.
 It provides two links to the booking form, one in the navigation bar and a button below the heading making it even easier to book a table.
     * The imagery quickly alerts the user to what the restaurant serves and entices them with tasty looking food.

     ![Homepage imagery](readme/screenshots/homepage-imagery.jpg)